ParsaJafaripour/MeetingScribe/README.md

 # MeetingScribe

 Transcribe meeting recordings entirely on your own Mac, with speaker labels.
-Drop in an audio or video file and get a formatted meeting transcript — speaker turns (Speaker 1, Speaker 2, …), timestamps, clean plain text, and subtitles.
+Drop in an audio or video file and get a formatted meeting transcript, speaker turns (Speaker 1, Speaker 2, …), timestamps, clean plain text, and subtitles.

 Transcription runs locally with OpenAI's Whisper model (via [faster-whisper](https://github.com/SYSTRAN/faster-whisper)); speaker diarization runs locally with [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx).
 No cloud, no API keys, no accounts.

 <!-- Add a screenshot named screenshot.png to this folder and it will show up here -->
 <!-- ![MeetingScribe](screenshot.png) -->

-## Privacy — what talks to the internet
+## Privacy, what talks to the internet

 Nothing sends your audio anywhere.
 There are no APIs, accounts, or keys.
 The only network activity is a one-time download of open-source model weights: the Whisper model you pick (from Hugging Face's public CDN) and two small speaker-ID models (~45 MB, from GitHub).
 After that you can turn Wi-Fi off and it keeps working.
 Recordings, transcripts, and everything in between stay on your Mac.